vishwalization/vishwalization/README.md

 ### About Me

-  • 👨‍🎓 Integrated MSc in Chemistry @ IIT Kharagpur.
+  • 👨‍🎓 Integrated MSc in Chemistry @ IIT Kharagpur.<br>
   • 🫧 Currently working on Defect Detecion on Ultrasound Images(TOFD).